sac3g15/CoastSat_noc/README.md

 * Retrieve median composites of satellite data - I.e. ‘['2000-01-01', '2000-12-31']’ creates a single shoreline from all satellite images in the year 2000.
 * The user can loop through multiple study areas rather than a single polygon
 * Multiple date ranges (+ satellites) can be specified
-* A co-registration process from Landsat to Sentinel-2*
+* A co-registration process from Landsat to Sentinel-2
 * Automated shoreline editing models
 * Instructions for shoreline change rate and forecasting (10- and 20-Year) using Digital Shoreline Analysis System (DSAS) - ArcMap plug-in.
 * Landsat 5 not available in this code – working on solution

-*Coregistration process uses displace() and displacement() from GEE.
-In some areas there remains a coregistration issue which can be seen when there are large and unexpected distances between shorelines delineated between Landsat and Sentinel images.
-GEE documents are relatviely unclear on the exact methods of the functions used to coregister images, but we are working on this issue.

 The underlying approach of the CoastSat toolkit are described in detail in:
 * Vos K., Splinter K.D., Harley M.D., Simmons J.A., Turner I.L.
 (2019).
 CoastSat: a Google Earth Engine-enabled Python toolkit to extract shorelines from publicly available satellite imagery. *Environmental Modelling and Software*.
 122, 104528. https://doi.org/10.1016/j.envsoft.2019.104528